Judd Lander

 Judd Lander (born 1 March 1948) is an English harmonicist.
-Originally from Liverpool, Lander was previously a member of the band The Hideaways.
+Originally from Liverpool, Lander was previously a member of the band the Hideaways.
 He has experienced success as a prolific session musician, record industry executive, and company director.

 Lander has played on hits such as Culture Club's "Karma Chameleon" as well as "Church of the Poison Mind" and the Spice Girls' hit "Say You'll Be There".
 He has played with many musicians including Paul McCartney, Annie Lennox, ABC and Madness.

-Work as a Musician
+Work as a musician

-Lander was an intricate part of the late Mersey Beat scene, playing with well-known local band The Hideaways.
-The band were one of the first R&B groups in Liverpool and to this day hold the record for the most performances in the Cavern's history, surpassing The Beatles.
-In the mid 1960s Judd kindled a relationship with Sonny Boy Williamson II (Aleck Ford 'Rice' Miller) who taught Lander the intricacies of the Blues Harmonica.
-Landers playing technique became much in demand, his curiosity for the music industry led him to record label Charisma Records, whilst still retaining his status as a respected session musician.
+Lander was an intricate part of the late Mersey Beat scene, playing with well-known local band the Hideaways.
+The band were one of the first R&B groups in Liverpool and to this day hold the record for the most performances in the Cavern's history, surpassing the Beatles.
+In the mid-1960s Lander kindled a relationship with Sonny Boy Williamson II (Aleck Ford 'Rice' Miller) who taught him the intricacies of the Blues Harmonica.
+Lander's playing technique became much in demand and his enthusiasm for the music industry led him to record label Charisma Records, whilst still retaining his status as a respected session musician.